basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/index.md

 Operations|The Basics]] have to use username and password.
 The approach that you adopt will depend on your security needs.

-This document is an introduction to client-side authentication in Riak.
+This document provides a general overview of how that works.
 For managing security in Riak itself, see the following documents:

 * [[Authentication and Authorization]]
 * [[Managing Security Sources]]